colindean/talks/document_workflow/document_workflow.md

 we started building our work upon it.

-It's written in Haskell but supports Lua for writing plugins that process the abstract syntax tree that pandoc uses as an internal representation of the dozens of document formats it can read and write.
+It's written in Haskell but supports Lua for writing plugins that process the <!-- abstract syntax tree --> internal format that pandoc uses to represent dozens of document formats it can read and write.

 :::